Petroleo Brasileiro S.A. - Petrobras (PBR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Petroleo Brasileiro S.A. – Petrobras (PBR) is $12.92, which is $1.91 above the current market price.
-The public float for PBR is 4.20B, and currently, short sellers hold a 0.74% ratio of that floaft.
-The average trading volume of PBR on April 13, 2023 was 22.62M shares.
+The average price recommended by analysts for Petroleo Brasileiro S.A. – Petrobras (PBR) is $12.92, which is $1.6 above the current market price.
+The public float for PBR is 4.20B and currently, short sellers hold a 0.74% of that float.
+On April 17, 2023, PBR’s average trading volume was 22.58M shares.

 PBR’s Market Performance

-PBR stock saw an increase of 9.20% in the past week, with a monthly gain of 12.66% and a quarterly increase of 12.44%.
-The volatility ratio for the week is 2.86%, and the volatility levels for the last 30 days are 3.16% for Petroleo Brasileiro S.A. – Petrobras (PBR).
-The simple moving average for the past 20 days is 13.80% for PBR’s stock, with a -1.15% simple moving average for the past 200 days.
+PBR stock saw an increase of 12.82% in the past week, with a monthly gain of 20.84% and a quarterly increase of 10.64%.
+The volatility ratio for the week is 2.47%, and the volatility levels for the last 30 days are 2.85% for Petroleo Brasileiro S.A. – Petrobras (PBR).
+The simple moving average for the last 20 days is 14.90% for PBR stock, with a simple moving average of 1.39% for the last 200 days.

 Analysts’ Opinion of PBR